-- 127 In order to secure the infrastructure requirements of the development it is anticipated that there will be an outline planning application for the whole site which is to be accompanied by an Infrastructure Delivery Plan (IDP).
-This IDP will be specific to the development and cover the whole site. - 128 Given the scope for variation in capacity and subsequent infrastructure requirements arising, the Infrastructure Delivery Plan (IDP) will need to take into account both the minimum requirements of the SPD and the requirements generated from the development.
+- 129 In order to secure the infrastructure requirements of the development as a whole there is a requirement for a single planning application for the entire site (either outline or full) which is to be accompanied by an Infrastructure Delivery Plan (IDP).
+This will ensure the site is developed in a comprehensive manner and the infrastructure provided in a timely fashion to serve the development.
+This submitted IDP will be specific to the development and cover the whole site.
+Planning applications for only part of the site, or planning applications which are not accompanied by such an IDP, are likely to be unacceptable as they would not ensure the comprehensive development of the site. - 130 Given the scope for variation in capacity and subsequent infrastructure requirements arising, the submitted Infrastructure Delivery Plan (IDP) will need to take into account both the minimum requirements of the SPD and the requirements generated from the development.
 The starting point for this will be the IDP which was examined alongside the Core Strategy, including any subsequent updates.
-The Sandleford Park specific elements from the Core Strategy version of the IDP is attached as Appendix 3: 'Sandleford Infrastructure Requirements Identified in the Core Strategy Infrastructure Delivery Plan'. - 129 The approval of a planning application must secure all the mitigation measures appropriate to the development that is being approved.
-All applicants must therefore demonstrate at the outset how the mitigation is expected to be achieved.
-A list of potential supporting documentation to any planning application for the Sandleford site is set out in Appendix 4. - An overarching utilities plan should also form part of the IDP.
-This should set out the strategy for the installation and delivery of services including electricity, gas, water supply, waste, foul water and information technology. - 131 In accordance with the NPPF, pre-application discussions will be encouraged and an agreed timetable, key milestones and information requirements for the planning application will be agreed with the Local Planning Authority in the form of a Planning Performance Agreement (PPA). - 132 Engagement with the community will also form an important part of the planning application process and the applicants will need to work closely with the Council and other key stakeholders at the pre-application stage. - 133 Any planning application will need to be supported by an Environmental Impact Assessment (EIA) as required by EEC Directive 85/337/EEC, as amended by EEC Directive 97/11/EC; and in accordance with the Environmental Impact Assessment Regulations.
-A Scoping Opinion, in accordance with Regulation 10, should be sought from West Berkshire Council in advance of undertaking the EIA. - 134 A Flood Risk Assessment will be required for the site.
-This will be prepared in discussion with the Environment Agency and the Council, and will inform an overarching plan for water management that should form part of the overarching IDP for the site.
-This should provide a strategy for drainage, flood protection and prevention, flood water attenuation, strategic surface water drainage and any other relevant issues identified by the Flood Risk Assessment. - 135 A Transport Assessment and Travel Plan will also be required as part of the planning application.
+The Sandleford Park specific elements from the Core Strategy version of the IDP is attached as Appendix 3: 'Sandleford Infrastructure Requirements Identified in the Core Strategy Infrastructure Delivery Plan'. - 131 The approval of the planning application must secure all the mitigation measures appropriate to the development that is being approved.
+The applicants must therefore demonstrate at the outset how the mitigation is expected to be achieved.
+A list of potential supporting documentation to the planning application for the Sandleford site is set out in Appendix 4. - 132 An overarching utilities plan should also form part of the submitted IDP.
+This should set out the strategy for the installation and delivery of services including electricity, gas, water supply, waste, foul water and information technology. - 133 In accordance with the NPPF, pre-application discussions will be encouraged and an agreed timetable, key milestones and information requirements for the planning application will be agreed with the Local Planning Authority in the form of a Planning Performance Agreement (PPA). - 134 Engagement with the community will also form an important part of the planning application process and the applicants will need to work closely with the Council and other key stakeholders at the pre-application stage. - 135 The planning application will need to be supported by an Environmental Impact Assessment (EIA) as required by EEC Directive 85/337/EEC, as amended by EEC Directive 97/11/EC; and in accordance with the Environmental Impact Assessment Regulations.
+A Scoping Opinion, in accordance with Regulation 10, should be sought from West Berkshire Council in advance of undertaking the EIA. - 136 A Flood Risk Assessment will be required for the site.
+This will be prepared in discussion with the Environment Agency and the Council, and will inform an overarching plan for water management that should form part of the submitted IDP for the site.
+This should provide a site-wide strategy for drainage, flood protection and prevention, flood water attenuation, strategic surface water drainage and any other relevant issues identified by the Flood Risk Assessment.

+137 A Transport Assessment and Travel Plan for the site will also be required as part of the planning application.